Asynchronous Messaging Primer

-Note: Windows Azure storage queues and Service Bus queues enable a sender to specify a time when the message should become available.
+Note: Azure storage queues and Service Bus queues enable a sender to specify a time when the message should become available.
 The message remains invisible to receivers until this time occurs, whereupon it becomes accessible and a receiver can retrieve it.
 If the message expires before this time it will not be delivered.

 Related Patterns and Guidance

 The following patterns and guidance may also be relevant to your scenario when implementing asynchronous messaging:

 - Autoscaling Guidance.
 You may be able to start and stop instances of receivers if the length of the queue on which they are receiving messages exceeds predefined thresholds.
 This approach can help to maintain performance in a system that implements asynchronous messaging.
 The Autoscaling Guidance provides more information about the benefits and tradeoffs of this approach.

 - Circuit Breaker Pattern.
 If the reason that a sender or receiver cannot connect to a queue is more long lasting, it may be necessary to prevent them from repeatedly attempting to perform an operation that is likely to fail until the reason for the failure has been resolved.
 The Circuit Breaker pattern describes how to handle this scenario.

 - Competing Consumers Pattern.
 Multiple consumers may need to compete to read messages from a queue.
 The Competing Consumers pattern explains how to process multiple messages concurrently to optimize throughput, to improve scalability and availability, and to balance the workload.